elugens/hello-javascript/docs/browser-related-questions/ui-events/pointer-events.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The pointercancel event fires in JavaScript when the system cancels pointer events due to scenarios like a hardware failure, interruption, or the operating system's gesture recognition taking precedence over the application's handling of pointer events.
+  <div><strong>Interview Response:</strong> The 'pointercancel' event fires in JavaScript when the system cancels pointer events due to scenarios like a hardware failure, interruption, or the operating system's gesture recognition taking precedence over the application's handling of pointer events.
     </div><br/>
   <div><strong>Technical Response:</strong> The pointercancel event fires when there is an ongoing pointer interaction and something happens that causes it to abort so that no more pointer-events generate.
 There are several reasons this behavior may manifest itself, including the pointer device hardware was physically disabled, and the device orientation changed (tablet rotated).
 The browser decided to handle the interaction independently, considering it a mouse gesture, zoom-and-pan action,  or anything related to user interaction.
     </div>